Staging of lung cancer

 In this video Dr Ranj is joined by Dr David Gilligan to take an in-depth look at lung cancer, exploring its symptoms, testing, stages and treatment options.

 The stage of a cancer describes its size and position, and if it has spread from where it started.
-Knowing the stage helps your doctors advise the best treatment for you.
+Knowing the stage of lung cancer you have helps your doctors advise the best treatment for you.

 The staging looks at:

-The staging also looks at other things, such as whether the lung has partly or fully collapsed.
+Number staging also includes other factors, such as whether the lung has partly or fully collapsed.

-Most of the number stages are also sub-divided.
-We have not included these here, to try to keep it simple.
-Your doctor or nurse can explain more about your stage of lung cancer.
+We have not included details of the divisions of each stage here, to try to keep it simple.
+Your cancer doctor or specialist nurse can explain more about your stage of lung cancer.

 This is when the cancer is no bigger than 4cm.
 It has not spread outside the lung or to any lymph nodes.